-Modifying BIOS settings is tricky and it is different for each type of motherboards and BIOS.
-By default, the latest computers come with VT-x enabled, but if you have an older type computer, then you must enable it if it’s really required to install and run specific OS or applications.
-I highly recommend checking the manual or online guide of your motherboard vendor.
+Modifying the BIOS settings is tricky, and it is different for each type of motherboards and BIOS.
+By default, the latest computers come with VT-x enabled, but if you have an older type computer, then you must enable it manually.
+I highly recommend checking the manual or online guide of your motherboard vendor before proceeding further.

 All the latest processors and motherboards support virtualization technology (vt-x/AMD-v).
 If you have an old PC, double-check the processor model for this feature.
-Before play around in BIOS, use the appropriate tools to detect the current VT-X status from OS level.
+Before changing the settings in BIOS, use the appropriate tools to detect the current VT-X status from OS level.
 If it’s already enabled (detected by these tools), then no changes required in BIOS.

 It can be found under ‘Advanced Chipset settings’ in AWARD BIOS.
 Normally these vt-x/AMD-v extension settings will be available in advanced settings on most of the motherboards.

 After you have changed the settings to disable or enable, it’s recommended to shut down the computer for a minimum of 10 seconds and restart it (Cold Restart) to take effect.
-Latest motherboards automatically detect these type of changes and do the cold restart.
-Whenever I change VT setting in my motherboard, it delays the restart automatically.
+Latest motherboards automatically detect these changes and do the cold restart.
+Whenever I change VT setting in my motherboard, it delays the next restart automatically.

-1) If your processor is made by Intel, use this free utility to see the result which operating system is sensing.
+1) If your processor is made by Intel, use this free utility to see the result.

 2) To check the status of AMD-V, AMD users can download AMD-V detection utility here.

 3) There is a tool available from Microsoft which will work on both Intel and AMD processor Windows OS computers.

 Installation is not required here, execute the EXE file and the following result will appear.

 One of these above tools will help you to identify vt-x/AMD-v support on your laptop or desktop computer.